urban-toolkit/utk/README.md

 ### Configuration

-All important configuration parameters are situated in src/params.js.
+All important configuration parameters are situated in src/params.js or src/pythonServerConfig.json.

 ### Info